 Is Kids Bowl Free really a good deal?
 It depends on several factors.
 Are you going to be bowling anyways?
 Do you live near one of the participating bowling centers or is it a hike?
 Keep in mind that you will probably need to rent shoes (this generally ranges for $4-$8) and, if you go too close to lunch, you may end up buying snacks.
 On the plus side, bowling alleys are air conditioned and its still a pretty inexpensive day out.
-Because of timing, shoes and location, Joy found it not worth the trouble, but Anne and her family thought it was a good deal (See below).
-(Note that Anne lives in St. Paul, where there are two places participating; and Joy lives in Minneapolis, where there is none.):
+Because of timing, shoes and location on the year they reviewed, Joy found it not worth the trouble, but Anne and her family thought it was a good deal (See below).
+Locations change from year to year and kids grow.
+This deal is worth checking considering each year.
+Joy has found it worthwhile in subsequent years:

 Yes, it’s budget entertainment and a fun way to keep cool in the summer, but before you register the children for Kids Bowl Free, keep a few things in mind.
 The two-games-per-day-per-kid deal is definitely free.
 But, at least according to most lanes, shoe rental is required for each bowler (this included preschoolers and toddlers - anyone who might participate).
 I was aware of the conditions when I registered, so I was prepared to pay the $3 shoe rental fee – which made the outing certainly not free, but nevertheless a relatively budget outing for under $10.